loighic/FOL/CR_FOL_02--at-home.md

 <font color="#9900FF">**Do this alone**, and don't discuss it with anyone who hasn't done it.
 If you need help, contact the instructor.</font>

+For the proofs in FOL, use A for the universal quantifier (&forall;) and E for the existential quantifier (&exist;).

 ---

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="20" late-credit="16"}